maxwolf621/OauthUser/OAuth2FLOW.md

 }
 ```

-## Oauth2 Authentication Introspecter
+## Oauth2 Authentication Introspecter to form valid `Oauth2AuthenticatedPrincipal`

-It decodes String tokens into validated instances of `OAuth2AuthenticatedPrincipal`
+It decodes `String` tokens into validated instances of `OAuth2AuthenticatedPrincipal`

 The deafult `QpaueTokenIntrospector` exposes itself as a bean to be injected
 ```java